dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

      ```transfer_output_remaps = "<file_on_execution_point>=<desired_path_to_file_on_access_point>```

-3. Submit your cluster of minimap2 jobs to the OSPool
+3. Submit your cluster of minimap2 jobs to the CHTC Pool.

    ```
    condor_submit minimap2_mapping.sub